A postcard from Oberhofen

 Thus Clayton obtained the land, giving Hooley an income of £14 per year, and would have employed an architect and builder to create the house, which is in the style of the time but unique in its individual design.
 Why is the house called 'Oberhofen'?
-Our guess is that it was named after a favourite holiday destination; there are several resorts called Oberhofen in the German-speaking world, including a German one on Lake Constance and a Swiss one on Lake Thun.
+Our guess is that, like many others, it was named after a favourite holiday destination; there are several resorts called Oberhofen in the German-speaking world, including a German one on Lake Constance and a Swiss one on Lake Thun.

 Henry Clayton died on 9 April 1930, by which time they were living at 'Coombe Lodge', Bramhall Lane South, Bramhall; his widow Gertrude died, aged 80, in 1965.
 As for their daughter Dorothy Muriel Clayton, online records are not sufficiently definite.

-By 1914 Oberhofen (known simply as 37 The Crescent) had become the home of Lewis Brady Johnson, an elder brother of Frank Stafford Johnson who lived nearby at 'The Paddocks' (see separate article on The Alders.
+The Claytons didn't stay long at Oberhofen.
+By 1914 (by then known simply as 37 The Crescent) had become the home of Lewis Brady Johnson, an elder brother of Frank Stafford Johnson who lived nearby at 'The Paddocks' (see separate article on The Alders.
 He managed a calico bleaching works for his father John Goode Johnson of Brinnington Hall.
 Born in 1875, Lewis was still living with his father at Brinnington Hall in 1911, but in 1913 it seems he broke with social convention by marrying Teresa Boyd, a 21-year-old housemaid at Brinnington Hall, which may would explain the move to Davenport.
 We have a picture of Mr Johnson, thanks to members of the Ancestry website.

 They lived in No.37 for many years, and Teresa remained there after his death in 1947, until she died in 1962.
-As a result of a general renumbering, to accommodate the new houses which had replaced 'The Paddocks' around 1950, No. 37 became No. 81.
+As a result of a general renumbering, to accommodate the new houses which had replaced nearby large house 'The Paddocks' sometime around 1950, No. 37 became No. 81.